Bell Nonlocality in Classical Systems Coexisting with other System Types

-The starting point of our argument is to show that our toy theory exhibits activation of Bell nonlocality \cite{peres96, masanes08, cavalcanti11, navascues11, palazuelos12}.
-Suppose that a bit and an anti-bit are in the entangled state $|\Phi\> = ( |0\> |0\> + |1\> |1\>)/\sqrt 2$.
-This state alone does not give rise to a violation of Bell inequalities: since the local measurements on a bit and anti-bit are classical, one can easily construct a local hidden variable model.
-However, Bell nonlocality arises when we consider two copies of the entangled state $|\Phi\>$, with the first copy involving bit $B_1$ and anti-bit $A_1$, and the second copy involving bit $B_2$ and anti-bit $A_2$.

-Suppose that two parties, Alice and Bob, play a nonlocal game, such as the CHSH game \cite{CHSH, CHSH-game}, in the scenario where Alice has access to bit $B_1$ and anti-bit $A_2$, while Bob has access to bit $B_2$ and anti-bit $A_1$.
-The joint state of all systems can be written as
+We now use our toy theory to challenge the common belief that the outcomes of classical measurements reveal the values of some preexisting properties of the measured systems.
+The starting point of our argument is the observation that our toy theory exhibits activation of Bell nonlocality \cite{peres96, masanes08, cavalcanti11, navascues11, palazuelos12}.
+Suppose that a bit $B$ and an antibit $A$ are in the entangled state $|\Phi\>_{BA} = ( |0\>_B |0\>_A + |1\>_B |1\>_A)/\sqrt 2$.
+This state alone does not give rise to any Bell inequality violation: since the local measurements on a bit and antibit are classical, one can easily construct a local hidden variable model.
+However, Bell nonlocality arises when we consider the two-copy state $|\Phi\>_{B_1A_1}\otimes |\Phi\>_{B_2A_2}$, where $B_1B_2$ are bits, and $A_1A_2$ are antibits.
+Suppose that two parties, Alice and Bob, play a nonlocal game, such as the CHSH game \cite{CHSH, CHSH-game}, in the scenario where Alice has access to system $B_1A_2$, while Bob has access to system $B_2A_1$, as illustrated in Fig.~\ref{fig:Bell}.